OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

   * Open raster images with the application monteverdi, perform segmentation (mean-shift clustering) and visualize the result
   * Perform supervised classification based on Support Vector Machine algorithm

-The OTB applications provide lot's of interesting tools which facilitate the manipulation of images.
+The OTB applications provide lots of interesting tools which facilitate the manipulation of images.
 All these tools are available through:

-  * CLI (command line interface) : all applications can be called from a terminal starting with `otbcli_` plus the application name
+  * CLI (command line interface).
+All applications can be called from a terminal starting with `otbcli_` plus the application name.
-  * GUI (a standalone graphical user interface in Qt) : the applications can be called from a terminal with the alias `otbgui_` plus the application name.
-An other option is to use a small launcher (available in the menu -> Geospatial -> Spatial Tools -> OTB Launcher)
+  * GUI (a standalone graphical user interface in Qt).
+The applications can be called from a terminal with the alias `otbgui_` plus the application name.
+Another option is to use a small launcher (available in the :menuselection:`menu --> Geospatial --> Spatial Tools --> OTB Launcher`).
-  * QGIS plugin : available through the processing framework
+  * QGIS plugin - available through the processing framework.

 Sample data used in this quickstart can be found in :
   * /home/user/data/north_carolina/rast_geotiffs